GameFoundry/bsf/Documentation/Manuals/Native/User/time.md

 Measuring time								{#time}
 ===============

 Being able to tell the current time, as well as being able to tell elapsed time since the last frame is important for any real-time application.
-Use the @ref bs::Time "Time" class, accessible through @ref bs::gTime "gTime()" to retrieve global information about the time in Banshee.
+Use the @ref bs::Time "Time" class, accessible through @ref bs::gTime "gTime()" to retrieve global information about the time in bs::f.

 # Current time